 We would also be very grateful for your feedback, so that we can continue to develop the resource.
 Please complete our feedback forms.

-Alternatively, you may prefer to get oral feedback from participants (either individually or in small groups) by recording their responses to questions, or invite them to write their comments on post-it notes of different colours (e.g. green: positive; amber: neutral; red: suggestions for improvement) and stick them on posters with one question at the top.
+Alternatively, at the end of the workshop you can invite oral feedback from participants (either individually or in small groups), or ask them to write their comments on post-it notes (e.g. green: positive; red: suggestions for improvement) and stick them on posters with one question at the top.

 If you want to use the drawings and reported experiences for educational or awareness-raising materials you should also make sure participants are aware that they will retain the copyright (intellectual property) for the drawings, and ask them if they will grant you a free-of-charge, non-exclusive, non-transferable and non-commercial license to use the drawings and commentaries for your specific purposes.
 It is also important that you inform participants they can withdraw their consent at any time and that you explain the mechanism to do so (e.g., by emailing you).